Real Estate in Oslo, Norway

 When we asked expats what advice they would give a foreigner before buying a property in Oslo, they said...

 "Yes, foreigners are allowed to own property in Oslo.
 There are no specific restrictions on foreign property ownership in the country.
 However, the process of purchasing property may be more complex for non-residents, as they may need to secure financing from a Norwegian bank and navigate the local real estate market.
 Additionally, foreigners may be subject to certain tax regulations when purchasing property in Norway.
-It is advisable for foreigners to consult with a local real estate agent and legal expert to ensure a smooth property acquisition process," explained one person living in Oslo, Norway.
+It is advisable for foreigners to consult with a local real estate agent and legal expert to ensure a smooth property acquisition process," said one person in Oslo.

 What appliances are typically included in a rental?